 The morning started off overcast, but settled on partly sunny during breakfast.
-Seven of us set out from Yailyu for a 6 kilometer hike to the top of the nearest ridge.
+Seven of us set out from Yailyu for a six-kilometer hike to the top of the nearest ridge.
 We were accompanied by two rangers, one armed with a rifle to protect us from bears.
-Yailyu villages and zapovednik staff have a complicated relationship with the bears, as is often true, I suppose for remote villages in a wilderness.
+Yailyu villagers and zapovednik staff have a complicated relationship with the bears, as is often true, I suppose, for remote villages in a wilderness.

 Around the turn of the 1900s, local residents were inspired to plant 110 hectares (~275 acres) of orchards, mostly apples, but a few pear and apricot trees as well.
-They planted over 80 different varieties of apple trees and have tended them throughout the last century.
+They planted over 80 different varieties of apple trees and have tended them for over a century.

 In recent years the orchards have been neglected due to lack of labor, knowledge, and resources.
 Despite this, bears and other animals eagerly come to eat its ripe, sweet fruit in the fall, and this fact is probably at the root of human/bear conflict here.
 In hungry years, like in 2008, several dozen bears descend into the orchards as well as into the village itself, seeking fruit, stealing chickens, even hunting cows in desperation to fatten up for their winter hibernation.

 Returning to the hike, we walked east out of the village, through the orchards, and then along the shore of the lake.
 On the low terrace here, we walked through small pockets of grazing cows and horses and crossed several small and medium creeks.
 The lake lapped very quietly at the shore, but big banks of wave-smoothed rocks and driftwood indicated that not only had the lake’s water level been much higher this spring, but that large waves had driven piles of rocks and large logs several meters up the beach.